incuvolve/ivBlock/README.md

 ## Release Workflow

-* developments in LeechBlock submodule are being pushed to integration branch
+* developments in ivBlockCore submodule are being pushed to integration branch
-* developments and reference to LeechBlock submodule are pushed to development branch
+* developments and reference to ivBlockCore submodule are pushed to development branch
-* create pull request from dev to main in GitHub
+* create pull request from dev to main in GitHub, rebase and merge
 * automated deployment to testflight
 * main branch checkout, pull changes and update submodules